mpsonntag/snippets/courses/teaching/git.md

 - git log should now show the commit applied to the top of the commit stash.

+- before doing a cherry-pick it might also be interesting to see which files are actually in a commit

+        # display files in a commit
+        git show --name-only [commit hash]

 # Transfer ownership from user to organization: